 Every Honors College student is a member of the Honors Student Association (HSA).
-This dues-free society is designed for Honors students to have a voice in the Honors College and works to keep Honors College students connected to the Honors College as they progress through their time at West Virginia University, regardless of what year they are or where they live.
+This dues-free organization is designed for Honors students to have a voice in the Honors College and works to keep Honors College students connected to the Honors College as they progress through their time at West Virginia University, regardless of what year they are or where they live.
 In previous years, HSA has facilitated small/local community service projects, engaging academic lectures, and fun social events such as the Honors Formal at the end of each school year.
 Meetings are held biweekly, and students are encouraged to participate.
-To get involved, email HSA@mail.wvu.edu or check the Honors calendar for meeting times.
+To get involved, follow their Instagram account @wvu.hsa.